bemahesh/GeicoServices/Geico/Readme.md

 ﻿How to compile:
 Get latest of this repo.
-Open with Visual Studio 2022 Go to Build from the top menu or hit CTRL + SHIFT + B
+Open with Visual Studio 2022, Go to Build from the top menu or hit CTRL + SHIFT + B

-To run the Azure deployed api, go to following endpoint from your browser (chrome)
+To run the Azure deployed api, go to following endpoint from your browser (chrome).

 https://tasksmgmtapi.azurewebsites.net/task